e-conomic/vml-docs/docs/smartscan.md

 ```

 ### Rate limiting
-All users of the API will be limited to *180* requests per rolling minute and is enforced on a per token level a portion of
+All users of the API will be limited to *180* requests per rolling minute.
+This is enforced on a per token level.
+A portion of
-these requests are for bursts of traffic.
+the 180 requests are for bursts of traffic.

 Every API response will return the following rate limit headers